-Discovery Proxies treat multicast links for which Discovery Relay service is being used as if they were virtual interfaces; in other words, a Discovery Proxy serving multiple multicast links using multiple Discovery Relays behaves the same as a Discovery Proxy serving multiple multicast links using multiple physical network interfaces.
+Discovery Proxies treat multicast links for which Discovery Relay service is being used as if they were virtual interfaces; in other words, a Discovery Proxy serving multiple remote multicast links using multiple remote Discovery Relays behaves the same as a Discovery Proxy serving multiple local multicast links using multiple local physical network interfaces.
 In this section we refer to multicast links served directly by the Discovery Proxy as locally-connected links, and multicast links served through the Discovery Relay as relay-connected links.
+A relay-connected link can be thought of as similar to a link that a Discovery Proxy connects to using a USB Ethernet interface, just with a very long USB cable (that runs over TCP).

-What this means is that when a Discovery Proxy receives a DNSSD query from a client via unicast, it will generate mDNS query messages on the relevant multicast link(s) for which it is acting as a proxy.
+When a Discovery Proxy receives a DNS query from a DNS client via unicast, it will generate corresponding mDNS query messages on the relevant multicast link(s) for which it is acting as a proxy.
 For locally-connected link(s), those query messages will be sent directly.
 For relay-connected link(s), the query messages will be sent through the Discovery Relay that is being used to serve that multicast link.

 Responses from devices on locally-connected links are processed normally.
-Responses from devices on relay-connected links are received by the Discovery Relay, encapsulated, and forwarded to the Discovery Proxy; the Discovery Proxy then processes these messages using the link-identifying information included in the encapsulation.
+Responses from devices on relay-connected links are received by the Discovery Relay, encapsulated, and forwarded to the Client; the Client then processes these messages using the link-identifying information included in the encapsulation.